NathanTP/open-lambda/README.md

 research agenda is described in more detail in a [HotCloud '16 paper](https://www.usenix.org/system/files/conference/hotcloud16/hotcloud16_hendrickson.pdf).

+## New SRK features
+This fork of openlambda adds a few new features used by SRK or other SRK-related experiments.

+### GPU Support
+If you set the '"enable\_gpu" : true' option under "features" in your config.json, each lambda will be launched with an attached GPU that can be used by standard tools.
+Enabling this will limit the max concurrency to the number of GPUs.
+There is currently no way to specify per-lambda whether a GPU is needed or not.

+### Shared Folders
+You may optionaly share a folder between the host and the lambda by setting the "OL\_SHARED\_VOLUME" environment variable to the host path to mount.
+The directory will be mounted at /shared in the lambda.

 ## Getting Started

 OpenLambda relies heavily on operations that require root